Hari24-01/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 * #### __STEP 3:__ Set up the MySQL database:
     Create a database named bizcardx_data.
     Run the SQL commands in the app to create the required table structure.

-* #### __STEP 4:__ Ensure the required assets (like icons) are placed in the specified directories.

-* #### __STEP 5:__ Run the Application: Start the Streamlit server by running:
-    streamlit run BizcardX.py

 * #### __STEP 6:__ Navigate the Application:
     • Upload Card: Upload a business card image.
 The application extracts and displays the data for review and correction.
 Save the data to the database by clicking "Upload to SQL."
     • View Cards: View a table of saved business cards.
     • Update Card: Select an entry to update and modify the fields as needed.
 Click "Update Card" to save changes.
     • Delete Card: Select an entry to delete and confirm the action.

-* #### __STEP 7:__ Background Settings:
-The app features a visually appealing background, dynamically applied through Streamlit's Markdown support.

 * #### __STEP 8:__ Database Management:
     • Each business card's data is stored in a MySQL table.
     • The app supports CRUD (Create, Read, Update, Delete) operations.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>